 According to a research article in the National Center for Biotechnical Information, “cranberries work principally by preventing the adhesion of type 1 and p-fimbriae strains (particularly from E. coli) to the urothelium.
 Without adhesion, the bacteria cannot infect the mucosal surface.”
 Bingo!
 A natural way to reduce the likelihood of contracting a UTI while also avoiding the risk of getting a fungal infection.

-ClearFlo MD or Cysta-Q for prevention of recurring UTIs
+ClearFlo MD for prevention of recurring UTIs

 If you are unsure which of these two products may be best for you, don’t be afraid to get in contact with us and we will be more than happy to assist you with your choice.